Goals for today

 <ins> Underlined text (HTML) </ins>

-• Insert a picture of yourself at a select location in the document, e.g.,
+• Insert a picture of yourself at a select location in the document.
+For this, use the Visual editor since Quarto makes some internal changes to the image file path.

-• Knit the same Rmd file in different ouput formats and compare the results, or start a new Rmd file for outputting in a different format.
+• render the same qmd file in different output formats and compare the results, or start a new qmd file for outputting in a different format.

 • For PDF output only, add your favorite equation.